Journal

 4- Cluttered Page Design

-Remember that a good page design is not about aesthetics and visual content.
-This is why UI/UX designers work hard and plan the website layout efficiently so that it doesnât look like a clutter of design elements.
-Users may be less inclined to interact with the material or perform the desired action when a web page is busy and visually unpleasant.
+Remember that good page design is not only about aesthetics.
+Designers plan the layout so the page has clear hierarchy, enough whitespace, and a visible path to the next step.
+Users may be less inclined to interact with the material or perform the desired action when a page is busy and visually unpleasant.

 Website owners can concentrate on designing a clear, organized layout that gives the most crucial material the highest priority in order to avoid a cluttered page design and lower the bounce rate.
 Users can browse the page and discover the information they need more quickly and simply by using clear headers and subheadings, whitespace, and visual hierarchy.